christinecha/web-development-000/src/00/html-elements.md

 Programmers like to enforce strict indentation rules (always indent when you move into a child element, etc.) so their code is more legible.
 Your text editor can even automatically do that for you whenever you save your file\*.

 That being said, remember that this is a stylistic choice, not a requirement!
 There's nothing about indentation, spacing, or formatting that makes someone fundamentally a _better_ programmer.
-So ignore the haters & format however makes you happy. ☀️

 \*_Search "format on save [your-text-editor's-name]" and you'll likely find steps to turn that on._

-\*\*_Well... or however makes your boss happy._
+### Footnotes

 [^1]: https://dev.w3.org/html5/html-author/#self-closing-tag
 [^2]: https://www.w3.org/Style/customdtd.en.html